Turnip cake, 蘿蔔糕

 Add the dried red shallots.

-Turn off the fire and stir together (~5 min.)
+Bring to a boil, then simmer until soft.
+Then turn off the fire and stir together (~5 min.)

 Place the mix into a steamer.

 Steam for ~30-60 min.
 It will end up as a gelatinous goop.

 Depending on what you have, it may be easier to just steam the container in a covered wok with water.